NEW: NEW MOTION TO VACATE VERDICT PROVES PAUL CORTEZ IS INNOCENT – HAUGHN CAUGHT ON VIDEO LEAVING APT AT 6:37 CLICK TO READ –

 Paul was willing to risk his relationship with Catherine to save her from what he considered a very dangerous lifestyle.
 He knew she had been raped when she first came to New York and the drugging incident made him go into overprotective mode.

-Strangely enough, Catherine never turned to David for help and did not confide in him about the attack.
+Strangely enough, Catherine never turned to David for help and did not confide in him about this scary incident.

 Her father called the Club, but the person who answered did not know Catherine who danced under the name Ava.
 Plus, it could have been the cleaning lady for all we know.
 The club owners do not usually rat on their dancers.

-The man went back home satisfied that his daughter had told him the truth and had landed a role in an 0ff-Broadway show called Privilege.
+The man went back home satisfied that his daughter had told him the truth and had landed a role in an off-Broadway show called Privilege.

 The break up

 As to be expected, Catherine was furious at Paul and wanted nothing to do with him anymore.
 She switched to another gym to exercise and gave him a hard time.